PrabalPratap47/Interactive-Todo-List-Application/README.md

-# Persistent & Interactive Todo List Application
+# Persistent & Interactive Todo List Application.

 ## Overview
 This is a modern Todo List web application designed to help users manage tasks effectively.
 The application focuses on **data persistence**, **clear task status visualization**, and **controlled task editing**, ensuring a clean and intuitive user experience.